sakthipriya1338/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 4. Display the predicted result and visualize the data using a graph.

 ## Program:

+Program to implement the simple linear regression model for predicting the marks scored.

+Developed by:Sakthipriya R
+RegisterNumber:212225220088

 ```
 import numpy as np
 import pandas as pd